lbl-srg/obc/specification/source/executiveSummary.rst

 lines.
 As we have shown with one product commercial product line, the barrier to support this language is low, and we therefore expect that other control providers may follow suit.
-We are also working with industry to establish the Controls Description Language as an ANSI and, eventually, an ISO standard.
-Getting industry support to make this a standard would allow for products to be developed that follow the format including semantics and syntax utilized in the controls description language without the need for translation.
+We are also working with industry to establish |CDL| as an ASHRAE/ANSI and, eventually, an ISO standard.
+Getting industry support to make this a standard would allow for products to be developed that follow the format including semantics and syntax utilized in |CDL| without the need for translation.

 Project Results